 An acidic blood condition weakens the immune system, causes inflammation, headaches, aggravates diabetes and many other diseases.
 Some cells die in this acidic condition, but some cells actually try to adapt to survive by becoming abnormal malignant cells.

 Research has shown that in order to neutralize

 a glass of cola, you would have to drink

 32 glasses of high pH alkaline water.

 Here’s a list of pH value in soft drinks, to show you how alarmingly acidic these beverages are.
 Human blood has a pH value ranging between 7.3 and 7.45.
-Anything under a pH of 5.5 can have a terribly adverse effect on the body.
+Anything under a pH of 5.5 will start dissolving your tooth enamel and have a terribly adverse effect on the body.